Philipp-Sc/helix-editor-docker/README.md

 - ```docker-compose build editor```
 - ```docker-compose run --rm editor hx .```

 You might want to edit the mountpoint for the volume.

+Dependencies:

+- docker
+- docker-compose